 - Compare Benefits: Evaluate and compare the benefits offered by both companies.

-- Communicate changes: Inform employees of changes to benefits and explain the reasons behind these changes.
+- Communicate changes: Inform employees about changes to benefits and explain the reasons behind the changes.

 - Implement retention programs: Offer retention bonuses and long-term incentives to encourage key employees to stay.